alexbers/asmon/README.md

 ## Performance ##

-In other platforms, running custom checks involves calling an external program, which can be expensive in terms of CPU and RAM.
+In other monitoring platforms, running custom checks involves running an external program, which is expensive in terms of CPU and RAM.

 Asmon allows developers to create checkers in Python using asyncronous functions.
-Each check task consumes approximately 10KB of memory, so you can have 100 000 simultanious tasks per gigabyte of RAM.
+Each check task eats approximately 10KB of memory, so you can have 100 000 simultanious tasks per gigabyte of RAM.

 The check speed depends on the complexity of the check.
 For example, when checking SSL certificate expiration, you can expect a speed of about 1 000 checks per second on a modern CPU.